OneDrive/onedrive-api-docs/docs/rest-api/api/opentypeextension_post_opentypeextension.md

 # Create open extension

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Create an open extension ([openTypeExtension](../resources/openTypeExtension.md) object) and add custom properties in a new or existing instance of a resource.
+Create an open extension ([openTypeExtension](../resources/openTypeExtension.md) object) and add custom properties in a new or existing instance of a supported resource.

 > **Note:** If you're creating open extensions on Outlook resources, see **Outlook-specific considerations** in [openTypeExtension resource type](../resources/opentypeextension.md#outlook-specific-considerations).